emperorofmars/nna_unity/readme.md

 If you wish to not clutter your node tree with these JSON nodes throughout, you can create a single node parented to the root called `$nna`.\
 It's child nodes can target nodes in the whole hierarchy with the syntax `$target:<name of the target node>`.\
-In order to target the root node, whose name may not be known, due to how Blender exports files, can be targeted with `$root`.
+Name one of these child nodes `$root` in order to target the root node, whose name may not be known yet.\
 To these nodes you simply add the JSON nodes.

 The previous 'Hair01' example would become:
 `$nna`\